kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | **Consumption_Expenditure** |  0.33  |             -0.57 |           -0.35 |                    1.00 |

 #### USA

+In the United States, the most notable finding is a moderate negative correlation between inflation and consumption expenditure (r = -0.53).

+Unlike Canada and the UK, real property prices in the US show only a weak correlation with consumption (r = 0.08), suggesting that real estate fluctuations are less tied to consumer behavior compared to other factors.
+Instead, inflationary pressures seem to play a more prominent role in shaping household spending dynamics

 ![Heatmap - USA](images/usa_heatmap.png)
 |                          | Inflation | Unemployment_Rate | Property_Prices | Consumption_Expenditure |
 |--------------------------|----------:|------------------:|----------------:|------------------------:|